Did a church fund-raising scheme lead to the Protestant Reformation?

 Here's how it worked:

 The selling of indulgences became a point of contention during the Protestant Reformation.
 Reformers like Martin Luther strongly criticized the practice.
-Luther's Ninety-five Theses, which he posted on the door of the Castle Church in Wittenberg in 1517, famously protested against the sale of indulgences.
+The Ninety-five Theses, which Luther posted on the door of the Castle Church in Wittenberg in 1517, protested against the idea of receiving God's forgiveness for sins in exchange for monetary payments.

 The Council of Trent, convened by the Roman Catholic Church in the 16th century as a response to the Reformation, addressed the abuse of indulgences.
-It reaffirmed the doctrine but also implemented reforms to regulate their issuance and sale.
+While it did reaffirm their use, it did implement some reforms to regulate their issuance and sale.

-Today, while indulgences still exist in Roman Catholic theology, the practice of selling them as it was done in the past has been abolished.
+While indulgences still exist in Roman Catholic theology today, the practice of selling them has been abolished.
 Indulgences are now granted under specific conditions and with spiritual, rather than monetary, intentions.